joaocarloszucchi/Studies/Diffie-Helman/explanation.md

 Key exchange algorhytm

-at the beggining, 2 prime numbers are agreed between the 2 parts of the communication
+at the beggining, the members agree 2 common numbers. the modulus(which is a prime number), and the base, that is the primitive root of the modulus

 (modulus) p = 23
 (base) g = 5